richardrauser/circlez-coffee-shopify/README.md

 This is a submission for the [Shopify x Thirdweb Replit Bounty](https://replit.com/bounties/@thirdwebShopify/build-a-shopify-bloc).
 It is a fully formed, functional demo of a gamified membership and rewards scheme built on the blockchain for a fictional coffee brand, Circlez Coffee.
 It demonstrates the technology of Replit, Shopify and Thirdweb, including Shopify Apps, Blockchain components, token gating, Thirdweb Minting and CommerceKit, along with their node packages and APIs.

 This repo includes the Shopify app and extensions that form part of the demo.
 It was forked from the [tokengating example app](https://github.com/Shopify/tokengating-example-app), and includes various changes to support thie use case of the bounty.
-It is meant to be used with the Circlez Coffee website and frontend, which [can be found on Replit](https://replit.com/@RichardRauser/Circlez-Coffee-Website?v=1) .
+It is meant to be used with the Circlez Coffee website and backend, which [can be found on Replit](https://replit.com/@RichardRauser/Circlez-Coffee-Website?v=1).
+You can also find the source for the Circlez Coffee website and backend [in Github](https://github.com/richardrauser/Circlez-Coffee-Web).
+(Note that the repl is right up against the storage limit.. this can usually be mitigated by deleting the next.js cache in /.next/cache)
 The Circlez Website allows users to claim membership and unlock rewards by completing achievements.
 These rewards include discounts on coffee, swag, and an airdrop of an original track by the Circlez Coffee house band, LadyBean and the Circlez!
 These reward are unlocked by making purchases on the Shopify storefront.

 You can see the Circlez Coffee website running [here](https://circlez-coffee.myshopify.com/).